Glen Cove City School District: Expansion

 The 1893 building was replaced in 1939 by a new building constructed by the Public Works Administration, which originally served as the junior and senior high school, and is currently Robert M. Finley Middle School.
 The district also constructed elementary schools in other locations: South School and Coles School in 1930, Landing School in 1932; East School (later renamed Margaret A. Connolly School) in 1955; and Gribbin School in 1966.
-The current Glen Cove High School was constructed on a 20-acre plot in 1962.
+The current Glen Cove High School was constructed on a 20-acre plot, formerly the Robert Pratt estate, in 1962.
+The old Pratt house, built in 1925, was then converted into an administrative building.

 In 1961, the NAACP named Glen Cove as one of seven school districts in Nassau County having de facto segregated schools, as South School's students were predominantly non-white due to its location in a largely non-white neighborhood.
 This led to an appeal to the State Commissioner of Education regarding the Glen Cove and Malverne districts, resulting in a 1963 ruling that the latter must end racial imbalance that was eventually upheld by the U.S. Supreme Court.
 This gave impetus to Glen Cove to do the same, and in 1965, its school board announced a plan to eliminate the racial imbalance by closing South School and redistributing its students to the other elementary schools, which was implemented the following year.
 This was made possible by the opening of the Gribbin School and a twelve-room addition to the middle school.
 The South School building remained in use for educational special services and kindergarten.

 The Finley School had a new arts and media center and gymnasium constructed behind the main building in 1975, and its west wing was renovated in 1989.

 The former Coles School closed in 1992, and the City of Glen Cove bought the building in 2002 and leased it to the Solomon Schechter School until 2011.
 Tiegerman Schools and Community Services acquired the former South School in 1999 and the former Coles School in 2017 for use as elementary and middle schools for students with speech and learning disorders or autism.